Daply/UniversityTasks/Operation systems/lab 3/readme.md

 The marker stream should do the following:<br>
 1. Start work on a signal from the main thread.
 2. Initialize the generation of a sequence of random numbers.
 For this use the srand function, to which pass your own serial number.
-3. Work cyclically, performing the following actions on each cycle:
+3. Work cyclically, performing the following actions on each cycle:<br>
 3.1.
-Generate a random number using the rand function.
+Generate a random number using the rand function.<br>
 3.2.
-Divide this number modulo the dimension of the array.
+Divide this number modulo the dimension of the array.<br>
 3.3.
 If the element of the array whose index is equal to the result of division is zero, then do the following:<br>
 3.3.1.
 Sleep for 5 milliseconds.<br>
 3.3.2.
 Enter your ordinal number into the element whose index is calculated.<br>